 A scanning display controller circuit can be used to show a four-digit number on this display.
 This circuit drives the anode signals and corresponding cathode patterns of each digit in a repeating, continuous succession, at an update rate that is faster than the human eye can detect.
-Each digit is illuminated just one-quarter of the time, but because the eye cannot perceive the darkening of a digit before it is illuminated again, the digit appears continuously illuminated.
 If the update or "refresh" rate is slowed to around 45 hertz, most people will begin to see the display flicker.
-You will design and use the scanning circuit starting with Lab7 (Architecture Wizard and CoreGEN).
+You will design and use the scanning circuit starting with Lab 8 (Architecture Wizard and IP Catalog).

 - 5-2-1.
 Open Vivado and create a blank project called lab1_5_2. - 5-2-2.
 Create a top-level VHDL module, named bcdto7segment_dataflow with 4-bit data input (x[3:0]), anode enable output signals (an[3:0]), and 7-bit output (seg[6:0]) using dataflow modeling (Hint: You will have to derive seven expressions for the 7 segments on paper).
-Assign appropriate logic to an[3:0] in the model so you can display only on the right most display.. - 5-2-3.
-Create and add the XDC file to the project.
-Assign SW3-SW0 to x[3:0].
-Assign SEG0 to seg[6:0], and pins P17, P18, N15, N16 to an3, an2, an1, an0.
-Refer to the board's user's manual and master XDC file provided in the sources directory. - 5-2-4.
-Synthesize the design. - 5-2-5.
-Implement the design. - 5-2-6.
-Generate bitstream, download it in to the Nexys4 board, and verify the functionality.
+Assign appropriate logic to an[3:0] in the model so you can display only on the right most display. - 5-2-3.
+Add the board related master XDC file to the project.
+Edit the added XDC file to assign SW3-SW0 to x[3:0].
+Assign CA, CB, CC, CD, CE, CF, CG to seg[0] through seg[6] and pins J17, J18, T9,